 “The upper river is narrow, rocky, and winding until the area between Milford and Shubenacadie, where the increasingly muddy waters meet the influence of the tide, and the river widens.
-From here to the mouth, the turbulent waters race around mud flats and past steep cliffs with the rise and fall of the tide.” -
+From here to the mouth, the turbulent waters race around mud flats and past steep cliffs with the rise and fall of the tide.”

-The river is home to a variety of fish and other wildlife: its population of striped bass makes the area popular among anglers, and bald eagles are known to nest in the trees along the river.
-Other species of fish that can be found in the river include American Shad, Brook Trout, Atlantic Tomcod, and Blueback Herring.
+The river is home to a variety of fish and other wildlife.
+Its population of striped bass makes the area popular among anglers, and bald eagles are known to nest in the trees along the river.
+Other species of fish that can be found in the river include American shad, brook trout, Atlantic tomcod, and blueback herring.

 Very little was done to the river during construction of the Shubenacadie Canal.
 The river had been used by the Mi’kmaq as an important transportation route long before the canal project began, and it continued to be used as such during the construction and operation of the canal.

 Though they were inconvenient during the time of the canal’s operation, the Shubenacadie River’s tidal bores are widely enjoyed today.
 Several lookoff spots on both sides of the river offer amazing views of the powerful waters, and a number of companies in the area offer tidal bore rafting, which involves riding the waves up the river on high-powered zodiacs.
-For more information on tidal bore rafting, see our rafting page.
+For more information on tidal bore rafting, see our Rafting page.